Resonance production of keV sterile neutrinos in core-collapse supernovae and lepton number diffusion: Discussion

+The energy loss rate argument \cite{Raffelt:1990yz, Raffelt:1996wa,Raffelt:1999tx} $ \epsilon_{\rm extra} \lesssim \unit[10^{53}]{erg/sec} $ is based on the shortening of the active neutrino signal duration in presence of additional cooling channel.The corresponding study was provided for the case of axions ~\cite{Burrows:1988ah,Keil:1996ju,Fischer:2016cyd} and although there might be differences in details of production mechanisms (namely, the area of production in the case of the resonant neutrino production correspond mostly to regions, that are located outside the core and up to neutrinosphere while axions are produced the most intensively in the core), we can expect the same order-of-magnitude constraint.
+The same bound, of course, can be applied for sterile neutrinos, produce via scatterings~\cite{Dolgov:2000pj,Abazajian:2001nj,Fuller:2003gy,Fuller:2009zz,Raffelt:2011nc}).

-In addition to the previous points, the output of sterile neutrinos is very sensitive to the temperature (and temperature profile) in the inner regions of the SN (Figs.~\ref{EmittedEnergiesFullDiffusion} and~\ref{fig:Mass20Allcases}).
-No observables are sensitive to the temperatures in these regions as the emission of active neutrinos happens from the outer regions -- the neutrino-sphere with $R_{\nu\sph} > R_\res$.
+In addition to the previous points, the output of sterile neutrinos is sensitive to the temperature (and temperature profile) in the inner regions of the SN.
+For $m_s \sim \mathcal{O}(\SI{1}{keV})$ the available neutrino population scales as $E_{\res}^{2}$ in the whole SN region where the condition $E_{\res}(R) \ll T$ holds.
+For $m_s \sim \mathcal{O}(\SI{100}{keV})$, since $E_{\res} \gg T$ everywhere, the number of ``available'' neutrinos scales exponentially with the inner temperature.
+The temperature dependence is thus more pronounced for the higher mass sterile neutrinos.

+No observables are sensitive to the temperatures in these regions as the emission of active neutrinos happens from the outer regions -- the neutrinosphere with $R_{\nu\sph} > R_\res$.
 Therefore, even detailed measurements of the neutrino fluxes would not tell us about the conditions under which sterile neutrinos were produced.
-A knowledge of the temperature profile (that would allow to recover $T(R_\res)$ given the ``measurement'' of $T(R_{\nu\sph}$) can only be inferred from the simulations (similar to \textit{e.g.}~\cite{Warren:2014qza,Rembiasz:2018lok} that however deal with heavier sterile neutrinos and/or different production mechanisms and influence on the SN dynamics).
-Such bounds will necessarily be model-dependent.
-We live the self-consistent treatment of these cases to the future work.
+Knowledge of the temperature profile (that would allow recovering $T(R_\res)$ given the ``measurement'' of $T(R_{\nu\sph}$) can only be inferred from the simulations (similar to \textit{e.g.}~\cite{Warren:2014qza,Rembiasz:2018lok} that however deal with heavier sterile neutrinos and/or different production mechanisms and influence on the SN dynamics).
+Such bonds will necessarily be model-dependent.
+We leave the self-consistent treatment of these cases to future works.

 Finally, we note that the same challenges are faced by energy loss bounds applied to other hypothetical very weakly interacting particles: axions, dark photons, millicharged particles, etc.